vnarendr/Zycus_Assignment/README.md

 Prerequisites

-Python 2.7.14, Postman for creating API mock server, python idle or any tool which supports python plug in
+Python 2.7.14, python idle or any tool which supports python plug in

 package/tools: